 What are the roles of IHC Services vs IHC Support Agencies?

-IHC Support Agencies will match suitable families to approved services (services approved for the Child Care Subsidy as IHC Services under the family assistance law), and recommend to the department the number of places to be allocated to each service.
-The department will take into account these recommendations in allocating IHC places to services.
+IHC Support Agencies match suitable families to approved services (services approved for the Child Care Subsidy as IHC Services under the family assistance law), and recommend to the department the number of places to be allocated to each service.
+The department takes into account these recommendations in allocating IHC places to services.

-IHC Services will be responsible for the actual service delivery.
-Broadly, this will involve engaging a qualified educator, undertaking home inspections, monitoring service delivery and undertaking Child Care Subsidy related activities such as submission of child care attendance records and making Additional Child Care Subsidy claims.
+IHC Services are responsible for the actual service delivery.
+Broadly, this involves engaging a qualified educator, undertaking home inspections, monitoring service delivery and undertaking Child Care Subsidy related activities such as submission of child care attendance records and making Additional Child Care Subsidy claims, where appropriate.

-While the IHC Support Agencies will provide general support and professional development opportunities to educators, IHC Services will be responsible for their employment arrangements including verifying the necessary documentary evidence relating to qualifications and checks.
+While the IHC Support Agencies provide general support and professional development opportunities to educators, IHC Services are responsible for their employment arrangements including verifying the necessary documentary evidence relating to qualifications and checks.

 Who can become an IHC Service?